adjust/ios_adobe_extension/README.md

 }
 ```

-#### Delegates callback
+#### Delegate callback

-If you want to receive any of the delegates callbacks, you can optionally register for the callbacks in `AdjustAdobeExtensionConfig`:
+Optional: If you want to receive any of the delegate callbacks, you can register for the callbacks in `AdjustAdobeExtensionConfig`:

 ```objc
 [config callbackEventTrackingSucceeded:^(ADJEventSuccess * _Nullable eventSuccessResponseData) {